-We recommend that the checks and balances for local adaptation plans include:

-- appeal rights that parallel those proposed for natural and built environment plans under the new planning system (ie, merits appeals when an adaptation committee does not accept a recommendation of an independent hearing panel, and appeals on points of law to the High Court). - Crown approval of the planned relocation aspects of a local adaptation plan, including the identification of signals and triggers.
+We recommend that the local adaptation plan goes through a robust preparation process, including public consultation, and is subject to a hearing by an independent hearings panel.
+Appeals rights will be parallel to those proposed for natural and built environment plans under the new planning system (ie, merits appeals when an adaptation committee does not accept a recommendation of an independent hearing panel, and appeals on points of law to the High Court).